ab77/netflix-proxy/README.md

 [![](http://www.ramnode.com/images/banners/affbannerdarknewlogo.png)](https://clientarea.ramnode.com/aff.php?aff=3079)

 The following is based on a Debian or Ubuntu OS images provided by `RamNode`.
+Do **not** enable IPv6 on the host.

 1. Head over to [RamNode](https://clientarea.ramnode.com/aff.php?aff=3079) to create an account and buy a **KVM** VPS (OpenVZ won't work).
 2. Log into the `VPS Control Panel` and (re)install the OS using `Ubuntu 14.04 x86_64 Server Minimal` or `Debian 8.0 x86_64 Minimal` image.